bmgraves/grub2adm/README.md

 grub2adm set-default - This can be used with either a "string" value, or a numerical value as found in the "list" option.

 # Roadmap
 - (COMPLETE)  Get working Argument parsing.
 - (COMPLETE)  List available boot options in intelligent way.
 - (COMPLETE)  Ability to set-default boot options
 - (PENDING)   Set grub2 Password
 - (PENDING)   List-boot Options
+- (PENDING)   Add "-f|--force" option to "set-default" to allow unknown kernel option to be set as default.

 # Tested on:
-- CentOS: 7
+- (COMPLETE)  CentOS: 7
+- (PENDING)   Ubuntu LTS